 1. Program Structure.
-Each network participant or group will assess marine invertebrates and collect physical data (including temperature and salinity) at only one site.
+Each network participant or group will assess marine invertebrates and collect physical data (including temperature and salinity where possible) at only one site.

 If measures are made by a group, a lead must be identified.
 Thus, whether measures are made alone or by a group, each site has a designated "site leader".
-The site leader assumes primary responsibility for (a) proper implementation of protocols, (b)
+The site leader assumes primary responsibility for (a) proper implementation of protocols, (b) coordination with group participants, (c) consistency of site and methods over time, and (d) interaction across network participants.
+Please make sure that the leader is registered as a volunteer with the Smithsonian before deploying (it's easy: follow the directions at https://platewatch.nisbase.org/)